Loreto Baja with Kids: Mexico's Best-Kept Family Beach Secret

 Where Even Is Loreto?

-Loreto sits halfway up the inside of the Baja peninsula, on the Sea of Cortez side, a 90-minute flight from Los Angeles or a quick connection from Phoenix or Mexico City.
+Mira, Loreto sits halfway up the inside of the Baja peninsula, on the Sea of Cortez side, a 90-minute flight from Los Angeles or a quick connection from Phoenix or Mexico City.
 It was the first Spanish settlement in the Californias (1697), and the original mission church still stands in the town plaza.
 The Bay of Loreto is a UNESCO World Heritage Site and a national marine park - five rocky desert islands rise out of glassy turquoise water, the snorkeling is exceptional, and the town itself has under 20,000 people.
-There are no cruise ships.
-There are no resort strips.
-There is one charming malecon, a Pueblo Magico designation, and several family-friendly hotels stretched along the bay.
+No cruise ships.
+No resort strips.
+One charming malecon, a Pueblo Magico designation, and a handful of family-friendly hotels stretched along the bay.

 If Cabo overwhelms you and La Paz feels too big, Loreto is the answer.
-We have brought our kids here twice and it might be our favorite Mexican beach destination, full stop.
+We have brought Matty and Sophie here twice and it might be our favorite Mexican beach destination, full stop.
+Brian still talks about Coronado Island like it changed him.

-October through May is the sweet spot, with January through April offering the most reliable weather - dry, warm days in the mid-70s to mid-80s, cool nights, and calm seas for boat trips.
-The whales arrive in February and March, with gray whale tours leaving from Loreto across the peninsula to Magdalena Bay (a guided day tour, not for under-fives).
-Summer is brutal heat (95-plus and humid) and hurricane season runs August through October.
+October through May is the sweet spot.
+January through April is the most reliable - dry, warm days in the mid-70s to mid-80s, cool nights, calm seas for boat trips.
+Whales arrive in February and March.
+Summer is brutal heat (95+ and humid) and hurricane season runs August through October.
+Ay no, do not book August.

 The Five Islands of Loreto Bay